jkeohan/scatterplot-workshop/README.md

 Adding a tooltip will require that we do the following:

-- Implment the tooltip design using HTML\CSS
+- Implement the tooltip design using HTML\CSS
 - Create a **displayToolTip** function to render the tooltip
 - Extend **mouserOver** function to call the displayToolTip function
 - Extend the **mouseOut** function to remove the tooltip